 A business plan helps make everything about the business structure you’re going to create completely clear, from how it’s run, to how it’s paid for and everything in between.
 Your plumbing business plan will also act as a roadmap to success, and that’s why you must create achievable goals within your plan.

 If you expand your plumbing business and hire staff, your business plan will also help provide structure to their roles and help you operate as an effective people manager.

 We could go on, but you get the idea.
 A business plan is one of the essential parts of starting a plumbing business, and here is what yours should include as a minimum:

 Everything you want to know about the plumbing industry and many things you probably don’t care about are what you’ll discover when you create an industry overview.
 As for what ends up on paper, it’s important to take note of your major competitors, current industry trends and financial data like sector profitability and average business revenue.

 Drafting a financial projection

 A financial projection is also known as a financial plan.
-It details how you’re going to finance your plumbing business and where you need to land to break even revenue-wise.
+It details how you’re going to finance your plumbing business and where you need to land on each plumbing job to break even revenue-wise.
 Financial projections can be tricky for a plumbing business as the industry is constantly changing, so we recommend seeking out an accountant, bookkeeper, or financial expert if you need some help along the way.